SSG SCOT NOSS

 Mission Accomplished on Nov.
 11, 2010

 Scot enjoyed sports including running and football, which was his favorite sport for both watching and playing, he was also an avid reader.
-Homes For Our Troops, with the help of volunteers, donors and sponsors, awarded Scot and his wife RyAnne a specially adapted home on Veterans Day in 2010.
+Homes For Our Troops, with the help of volunteers, donors and sponsors, presented Scot and his wife RyAnne a specially adapted custom home on Veterans Day in 2010.
 The home provides Scot with stability and a better quality of life.

 - Albany Democrat-Herald, Dec.
 28, 2018 HFOT home recipient Scot Noss was the inspiration behind his sister’s decision to donate a puppy to a nonprofit that trains service dogs.
 Read more.